Quantum Nonlinearity for Optical Neural Computing: Results

 The Atari Pong environment is illustrated schematically in Fig.~\ref{fig:fig3}(a).
 In Pong, an agent controls the right paddle against the in-game opponent.
 An episode ends when a player reaches 21 points, and the reward is defined as the final score difference.
-As shown in Fig.~\ref{fig:fig3}(b), the ONN acts as a policy network: at each time step $t$, a stack of $F$ recent frames is encoded into an observation $\bm{o}_{t}$, which serves as the input (see Supplementary Figure S14 for details).
+As shown in Fig.~\ref{fig:fig3}(b), the ONN acts as a policy network: at each time step $t$, a stack of $F$ recent frames is encoded into an observation $\bm{o}_{t}$, which serves as the input (see Supplementary Figure S17 for details).
 The output intensities (divided into six regions) are interpreted as logits for six discrete actions.
 An action ${a}_{t}$ is sampled from this distribution and sent back to the environment, which then advances to the next time step.
 The policy parameters are trained using a standard proximal policy optimization (PPO) algorithm \cite{schulman2017ppo}, based on the same physics-aware framework described above (see Supplementary Note S9 for details).
+We note that while the nonlinear activation mechanism has been verified with 3D simulation in Fig.~2, the present Atari Pong demonstration relies on 2D simulations due to limited computing resource.
 The optical intensity distributions for two representative game frame are shown in Fig.~\ref{fig:fig3}(c).
 Different spatial configurations of the ball and paddles lead to distinct activation patterns and different intensity hotspots at the output ports.
 We then systematically benchmark the performance of linear versus nonlinear ONNs.
 We train 104 models, sweeping across network width $W$, number of hidden layers $L$, and the number of input frames $F$.
 All models are trained for identical number of iterations (see Supplementary Note S9 for details).
 The results are summarized in Fig.~\ref{fig:fig3}(d), where the final reward is plotted against number of parameters.
 Fig.~\ref{fig:fig3}(e) further ranks all the trained models based on their final rewards.
 Linear models saturate at a low performance ceiling regardless of model size, and exhibit high variance, indicating that the learned strategies cannot win reliably.
 In contrast, ONNs equipped with quantum activations achieve much higher rewards as they scale up, converging to near-perfect play.